Ed94/gencpp/Readme.md

 There is no support for validating expressions.
 The reason: thats where the can of worms open for parsing validation.
 This library would most likey more than double in size with that addition alone.
 For most metaprogramming (espcially for C/C++), expression validation is not necessary for metaprogramming, it can be done by the compiler for the runtime program.
-Most of the time, the critical complex metaprogramming conundrums are actaully producing the frame of abstractions around the expressions.
+Most of the time, the critical complex metaprogramming conundrums are producing the frame of abstractions around the expressions.
 Thus its not very much a priority to add such a level of complexity to the library when there isn't a high reward or need for it.

 To further this point, lets say you do have an error with an expressions composition.